Porcher Island: Humback Bay

 Humpback Bay is the site of the former Porcher Island Cannery, now derelict.
 The salmon cannery was originally built by the Chatham Sound Fishing and Packing Company in 1928, but operated for only four years before closing at the end of the 1932 salmon season.
 The site was later purchased by the Canadian Fishing Company and used as a summer gillnet station until 1968, when gillnet operations were transferred to North Pacific Cannery.
 Humpback Bay continued to serve as a net storage facility until the 1980s, when the Crown lease was sold to private interests.

+Oona River

 With 30 or so permanent residents, Oona River currently has the largest population of the three surviving Porcher Island settlements.
 Situated at the northern end of Ogden Channel, Oona River was originally settled by Scandinavian immigrants in the years before and after the First World War.
 The village has long been a source of wooden boats for the B.C. salmon fishing industry.
 Scores of these sturdy, seaworthy vessels were hand-built from red and yellow cedar by early settlers and their descendants, and some can still be seen in use today.
 The Oona River Salmon Enhancement Project, first established some 25 years ago, continues to rebuild threatened coho salmon stocks in the Porcher Island area.